Tennessee’s House expels 2 of 3 Democrats over guns protest

 “I’ll be out there with the people every week, demanding that you act,” he said.

 The two expelled lawmakers may not be gone for long.
-County commissions in their districts get to pick replacements to serve until a special election can be scheduled, and they also would be eligible to run in the special election.
+County commissions in their districts get to pick replacements to serve until a special election can be scheduled and they could opt to choose Jones and Pearson.
+The two also would be eligible to run in those races.

 Under the Tennessee Constitution, lawmakers cannot be expelled for the same offense twice.